playframework/play-samples/README.md

-# akka-grpc-play-quickstart-java
+# play-java-grpc-example

-This is a starter application that shows how to use Akka gRPC to both expose and use gRPC services inside an Play application.
+This is an example application that shows how to use Akka gRPC to both expose and use gRPC services inside an Play application.

 For detailed documentation refer to https://www.playframework.com/documentation/latest/Home and https://developer.lightbend.com/docs/akka-grpc/current/ .